Erotic Heritage Museum: Collection

+The Harry Mohney Erotic Museum is designed to perform educational, scientific, and literary functions relating to sexual, emotional, mental, and physical health.
+The museum features erotic art of multiple genres, including commercial art, pornographic art, folk art, pop art, and fine art.

 The second floor is mainly devoted to erotic art, some of it available for sale.
 The presented pieces range from classic to abstract and include paintings, sketches, watercolors, porcelain figurines, sculptures, and carved wood objects.

+Performances

+Since 2015, the museum has hosted Puppetry of the Penis, a nude live comedy show, up to 5 nights per week.